FACULTY AND GUEST ARTISTS

 Numerous recordings with Michael Strauss as soloist or in chamber ensembles can be heard on the labels of I Virtuosi (debut of Jennifer Higdon’s Viola Sonata), CRI (David Finko Viola Concerto, 20th century chamber works with the Philadelphia-based Orchestra 2001), Centaur (Stamitz Viola Concerto with Camerata Chicago, reissue of Finko Viola Concerto), and on Oberlin Music/Naxos–Wordless Verses (2016) for oboe, viola, and piano and String Theory (2024) with English horn player Robert Walters.
 He is also the featured artist on the Suzuki Viola School Volumes 8 and 9.
 Recordings with the Indianapolis Quartet include Frank Felice’s monograph recording 2020, Enharmonic Records, Reflections and Whimsies: Chamber Music for Strings and Voice and Robert Paterson String Quartets Nos.
 1–3, released in 2022.

 A dedicated teacher, Michael has served on the faculties of Oberlin Conservatory, Indiana University Jacobs School of Music, Butler University, Youngstown State University, University of the Arts in Philadelphia, and Swarthmore College.
 His mentors include William Preucil, Sr., John Graham, and Karen Tuttle.
-He is a graduate of the Curtis Institute -
+He is a graduate of the Curtis Institute of Music.